dmoney/noisify/README.md

     $ python3 noisify.py filename.txt | lolcat

+To see command-line options:

+    $ python3 noisify.py -h

 Before producing output, noisify.py reads in the entire file or standard input until end of file (Ctrl+D if you're typing the input directly), so it won't currently handle an infinite stream of input.